Pepper Spray Restrictions

 Pepper Spray Laws and Restrictions

-NOTE: We cannot ship Pepper Spray products to New York, Massachusetts, Internationally, or by Air.
+NOTE: We cannot ship Pepper Spray products Internationally, or by Air.
 All orders that include pepper spray will be shipped via Ground Shipment only.

 The following is a list of known restrictions on a state level basis.
 As restrictions may vary on a state, county and municipal level, please check with your local authorities for the most current information regarding the use and possession of pepper sprays. ~

 You may find additional state specific information at www.handgunlaw.us.
 The pepper spray laws are typically toward the bottom of each state page.

 The purchaser of these products is solely responsible for knowledge of and compliance to the laws and restrictions in your area.
 This includes all and any minimum age requirements or criminal records.
 By ordering and purchasing products from Personal Safety Now, you are confirming and verifying the following:

 (i) The purchaser is eighteen years or older; and

 (ii) has NOT been previously convicted of a felony or any assault crime in the USA.